Pylons/pyramid/docs/narr/introduction.rst

 Pyramid follows these design and engineering principles:

 Simplicity
-  :app:`Pyramid` takes a *"pay only for what you eat"* approach.
-You can get results even if you have only a partial understanding of :app:`Pyramid`.
-It doesn't force you to use any particular technology to produce an application, and we try to keep the core set of concepts that you need to understand to a minimum.
+   :app:`Pyramid` is designed to be easy to use.
+You can get started even if you don't understand it all.
+And when you're ready to do more, :app:`Pyramid` will be there for you.

 Minimalism
-  :app:`Pyramid` tries to solve only the fundamental problems of creating a web
-  application: the mapping of URLs to code, templating, security, and serving static assets.
-We consider these to be the core activities that are common to nearly all web applications.
+   Out of the box, :app:`Pyramid` provides only the core tools needed for nearly all web applications: mapping URLs to code, security, and serving static assets (files like JavaScript and CSS).
+Additional tools provide templating, database integration and more.
+But with :app:`Pyramid` you can *"pay only for what you eat"*.

 Documentation
-  Pyramid's minimalism means that it is easier for us to maintain complete and up-to-date documentation.
-It is our goal that no aspect of Pyramid is undocumented.
+   :app:`Pyramid` is committed to comprehensive and up-to-date documentation.

 Speed
-  :app:`Pyramid` is designed to provide noticeably fast execution for common tasks such as templating and simple response generation.
+  :app:`Pyramid` is designed to be noticeably fast.

 Reliability
   :app:`Pyramid` is developed conservatively and tested exhaustively.
+Our motto
-Where Pyramid source code is concerned, our motto is: "If it ain't tested, it's broke".
+  is: "If it ain't tested, it's broke".

 Openness
   As with Python, the Pyramid software is distributed under a `permissive open